Fredwinge/Engine/README.md

 # Engine

-This is a project i've been working on during my free time to further my DirectX knowledge, most of the stuff so far is ripped from ChiliTomatoNoodle's 3D DirectX Programming series with some minor alterations. <br> ChiliTomatoNoodle's 3D DirectX Programming series can be found here: <br>
+This is a project i've been working on during my free time to further my DirectX knowledge, most of the stuff so far is ripped from ChiliTomatoNoodle's 3D DirectX Programming series with some alterations. <br> ChiliTomatoNoodle's 3D DirectX Programming series can be found here: <br>
 https://www.youtube.com/watch?v=_4FArgOX1I4&list=PLqCJpWy5Fohd3S7ICFXwUomYW0Wv67pDD